 ^{}Remuneration as given above does not include long-term compensated absences benefit accrued, gratuity benefit accrued and insurance premium since the same are computed for all the employees together and the amounts attributable to the key managerial personnel cannot be ascertained separately.
-Exercise of stock options aggregating ₹ 56.53 (March 31, 2022: ₹ Nil) by key managerial personnel has not been included in the remuneration disclosed for the current year.
+Exercise of stock options aggregating ₹ 21.90 (March 31, 2023: ₹ 56.53) by key managerial personnel has not been included in the remuneration disclosed above.